eRedekopp/flappy-bird/dev_plan.md

 ### Phase 3

-The yellow dot jumps when the user presses the space bar and the dot no longer changes colour
+Add physics and jump when user presses space bar (no longer changes colour)

 ### Phase 4